Get a Free Quote

 Unsurprisingly perhaps, the technology sector just loves a portmanteau.
 We have blogging (web/log), vlogging (video/blogging), digerati (digital/literati) not to mention adware, spyware, freeware, malware, shareware, vaporware and many more.
 Once again humour is at play, with brogrammer used to denote a stereotypical masculine programmer, which you might either find amusing or depressing, depending on your perspective on gender roles in the IT sector.

 Finally, British politics continues to be dominated by the mother of all portmanteaus: Brexit.
-This seems to have triggered a stream of ghastly blends, such as flextension, Bremainers, remoaners, Bregret.
+This seems to have triggered a stream of patently ghastly blends, such as flextension, Bremainers, remoaners, Bregret.
 Maybe portmanteaus are not so fun after all.

 Taylor Wessing LLP